hellojinjie/vimrc/README.md

 ### Origin
 This script is original from https://raw.github.com/gist/532968/vim.sh.
-But the original link has broken, so, I copy them to this repo
+But the original link has broken, so, I modify and copy them to this repo

 ### Script to install vim configuration files
 Tested with CentOS and Ubuntu.